 Several larger grocery store chains around the country, including Giant and Stop & Shop, offer pharmacy services on the premises—and in many cases that means a free flu shot with most health insurance plans.

 Rite Aid is another pharmacy chain giant where you can get a free flu shot with most types of insurance.

-Walmart stores also offer pharmacy services, including free flu shots.
+Walmart stores also offer pharmacy services, including free flu shots with most insurance plans.

 You can also get no-cost flu shots depending on your insurance coverage at Kmart Pharmacy locations.
 Members also receive cashback rewards for getting vaccinated.